genome-spy/genome-spy/docs/sample-collections/visualizing.md

-    If you want to provide the user with an initial state comprising specific actions performed on the samples, a particular visible genomic region, etc., you can create a bookmark with the desired settings and set the `initialBookmark` property to the name of the bookmark.
-See documentation above for details.
+    If you want to provide the user with an initial state comprising specific actions performed on the samples, a particular visible genomic region, etc., you can create a bookmark with the desired settings and set the `initialBookmark` property to the bookmark's name.
+See the documentation above for details.

 ## Toggleable View Visibility